Hazardous Materials

-Harford County Hazmat Response Team consists of 31 authorized technicians on call 24 hours a day, 365 days a year.
-Men and women who make up the response team are required to maintain their certification as hazardous materials technicians through a combination of regular in-house training, contract classes, exercises and drills.
-The team responds to approximately 300 calls per year, ranging from investigations to full-scale industrial or transportation accidents.
+fuel spill cleanuypTechnicians are on call 24 hours a day, 365 days a year to answer hazardous materials calls.
+Technicians answer pages from dispatch, receive notifications about releases that do not require a team response and manage the team on incidents that do require a response.
+The team responds to about 250 calls a year, ranging from investigations to full-scale industrial or transportation accidents.
 Less than 50% of these incidents involve full-team responses.

 Hazmat Equipment Collage1